V1c99/atestat-resource-manager/docs/adr/0002-the-database-decides-if-two-bookings-clash.md

 fires two overlapping bookings at the same time and it failed the way I expected, with two rows in the table.

-The 2024 project had exactly this bug and nobody at the defence asked about it.
+The original project had exactly this bug and nobody at the defence asked about it.

 ## Decision